 Since 2009, Illinois state law allows municipalities to arrange for alternative suppliers to provide electricity to their residential and small commercial retail customers.
 This process is known as electric load aggregation.
 Aggregation is essentially seamless for the customer because ComEd continues to be responsible for billing, electricity delivery and customer service.

-Official notices will be mailed, per state regulation, the week of August 10 with more information about the program.
-Different letters will be mailed to residents depending on their current electric service with ComEd, serving as informational only, offering the option to opt-in to the program, or offering the option to opt-out.
-There are no fees/charges to take any action to participate or remove your household from the program.
+Official notices will be mailed, per state regulation, throughout the tenure of the contract to those eligible residences and small businesses, providing information on the program and offering the option to opt-out by a date certain.
+Those who do not opt-out will be automatically enrolled in the program There are no fees/charges to take any action to participate or remove your household from the program.
 The rate for supply with MC Squared Energy Services in the City of Highland Park Electric Aggregation program will always match the ComEd monthly tariff rate.
 This rate is a variable rate, as it could change monthly.
 Participants’ residential or business billing will not go down, but will match the published ComEd monthly rate.

 Frequently Asked Questions: